Severity

 The recall

 Shenzhen Casun Technology Co.
-Ltd., of China issued this moderate-severity CPSC recall — The charger can overheat while recharging, posing a fire hazard..
+Ltd., of China issued this CPSC recall-The charger can overheat while recharging, posing a fire hazard..

 Sourced from official CPSC enforcement records.
 Verify recall #19096 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #19096) was formally reported on April 2, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Shenzhen Casun Technology Co.
 Ltd., of China is listed as the recalling firm.
 Federal records list the affected scope as About 4500 (in addition, about 2,600 were sold in Canada).

 The documented reason for this recall is: The charger can overheat while recharging, posing a fire hazard.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled power bank chargers and contact Spector & Co for a free replacement power bank charger and instructions for proper disposal. - consumers holding this product should act on that instruction rather than relying on general guidance.